A guide to buying a property in Florida:

 4. MAKE THE OFFER

 Once you have previewed suitable homes and have found one you think is perfect, you are ready to make an offer!
 Typically, in Florida, you and your broker (Estate Agent) will complete an offer that will be presented to the owner and /or owner's representative.
 This purchase offer will be carefully prepared and presented by your Realtor sales associate.
 At this point, you will be expected to include a deposit, usually a percentage of your offer price, as earnest money.
 The owner, in turn, may accept, reject, or make a counter-offer.
 Because counter-offers are common (any change in an offer can be considered a counter-offer), it is important for buyers to remain in close contact with their Realtor during the negotiation process so that any proposed changes can be reviewed quickly.

 5. OFFER ACCEPTANCE

-An accepted buyer offer leads to a legally binding purchase contract.
+An accepted offer from a buyer leads to a legally binding purchase contract.
 The contract is a signed agreement between the seller and the buyer.

 6. HOME INSPECTIONS ORDERED - PERFORMED

 In order to protect your investment, we encourage you to have a home inspection done prior to finalizing your transaction.
 The home inspection should be ordered within 10 days of the contract being signed.
 A number of inspections are common in Florida.
 They include inspection for termites, wood-boring insects, radon problems, mechanical and structural defects.
 During these examinations, a certified inspector determines if there are material physical problems and whether expensive repairs and replacements are likely to be required within the next few years.
 Such inspections for a single-family home often require two or three hours.
 This is a safety net for our clients and any home inspection issues will be addressed by your sales associate immediately after the inspection results are received.